18-year-old dies in single-vehicle rollover crash

 An 18-year-old from Wister was killed in a single-vehicle rollover crash early Friday in LeFlore County.

-Ayden G. Brown was a passenger in a 2007 Chevrolet Silverado on U.S. 270 highway southeast of Wister.
-Just before 1 a.m., the driver went off the road, overcorrected and ended up flipping the vehicle.
-It rolled an unknown number of times but came to rest upright, Oklahoma Highway Patrol troopers said.
+Ayden G. Brown was a passenger in a 2007 Chevrolet Silverado that ran off the roadway on U.S. 270 southeast of Wister just before 1 a.m., the Oklahoma Highway Patrol reported.
+The driver overcorrected, troopers said, and the pickup flipped and rolled an unknown number of times.

-The driver, a 19-year-old from Heavener, was cut out of the truck and hospitalized in Arkansas with head injuries.
-Neither occupant of the truck was wearing a seat belt.
+The driver, a 19-year-old from Heavener, was cut out of the pickup and hospitalized in Arkansas with head injuries.
+Neither occupant was wearing a seat belt, the OHP reported.

 The cause of the crash remains under investigation, but troopers noted the odor of alcohol in their initial report.